Technology Association of Visually Impaired People

 - Campaigning for equal access to technology and the internet.

-- Hosting independent technology help lines and discussion fora.
+- Hosting independent technology help lines and a discussion forum.

 - Producing technology articles, tutorials and webinars.